alanwanghaha/Automation-and-Analytics-Projects/README.md

 # 2. SAP Reports Extraction and Visualization

 ## Overview
 A warehouse space utilization dashboard with inbound and outbound status.
-Data from an automation that trigger .vbs macros for SAP data extractionand sending the reports to corporate network in 15min interval with an annual saving and avoidance higher than S$72,000.
+Data from an automation that triggers .vbs macros for SAP data extraction and sending the reports to the corporate network in 15-minute intervals with an annual saving and avoidance higher than S$72,000.

 ## Features
 - Trigger 6 separate .vbs SAP GUI Script